aiverson/blog/os-fictions.md

 Very little of the data being processed by a computer is text; most of it is structured data.
 Even most data that's nominally text is actually structured data containing text or a serialized format of structured data, possibly both.
 This has both been loadbearing for much of computational history and caused many problems.
 Let's first focus on the strengths of this approach before we get into weaknesses and improvements.
 The usage of "plain text" representations means that someone familiar with the protocol can reliably inspect and author things directly in the protocol using ordinary keyboards and displays without needing additional custom tooling for every single protocol.
 Essentially, if specialist tools are broken or NYI it's possible to fall back onto generalist tools (as long as you still have the specialist knowledge).
 This is tremendously valuable when bootstrapping and debugging a protocol or an application using it.
 We are now at a place in computing where we can (mostly) assume the universal availability of program tools.

 I have never in my life used a front panel switch to edit memory, or used a punch card to load a program.
 I vaguely know how to, because it's neat, but I've never actually been able to physically touch one, and I might not ever get the chance since the Living Computers Museum closed down.
 Instead, I have doom emacs and vscode on my desktop and laptop as my primary text editors, with vim and nano as backups.
 I have `bat` to read text files, and rg to search them in bulk.
 I have multiple minimal text editors on my phone because they're just so light as to be negligible and end up packaged with other stuff.
 I have diff tools and hex editors that are integrated into my IDEs and ones that stand alone.
 My editors have language server support providing rich format-specific assistance, autocomplete, and lots of navigation and editing features.
 Even `nano` has syntax highlighting by default.
 I have fully reproducible and rollbackable configuration applied universally to my computers, so that if I mess up a configuration, I can essentially always revert it instantly with no fuss, and if I can't I can straight-forwardly burn it down and replace it with an ISO built from another device in (theoretically) under an hour.
 The backup to my backup that gets invoked if I have somehow borked both of my primaries and my backup so badly that they're unusable simultaneously, is still a more powerful editor than people originally wrote some of the software I use in.
 Please take a moment to appreciate what a monumental achievement it is for me to be able to say: I will never be without an editor ever again.
 I will always have my tools.
 I will never have to read or edit data for a computer without using a computer ever again.
 When was the last time you didn't have a powerful text editor when you needed one?
 Has it ever happened to you?
+(And did you actually not *have* one or was it just over here but the file is over there and telling the system to use the editor here on the file there is hard?)
 Do you even know anyone it has happened to?

 The usage of plain text and the development of the modern software ecosystem means that I can essentially always have a tool that knows how to read and write absolutely any piece of configuration, code, script, or communication going on in my system.
 Except for all the ones it can't, we'll get back to that.
 But still, it's absolutely wonderful to have that ability, and we must never give it up going forwards.